Becoming an Irish citizen through naturalisation

 If your application is successful

-ISD will send you a letter telling you that your application has been successful.
+ISD will notify you that your application has been successful.
 You will be asked to:

 - Pay the Certification Fee